-This refreshing smoothie of spinach, apple, and cucumber is among my favorites, as I like smoothies that are more juicy and not too thick. more→
+This refreshing smoothie of spinach, apple, and cucumber is among my favorites, as I like smoothies that are more juicy and not too thick.
+This makes two 12-ounce or three 8-ounce servings. more→

 Tucked beneath a very convincing ice cream-like flavor, a wealth of beneficial spinach awaits you in this smoothie.
 It’s so good it almost makes a person wonder why spinach isn’t used in all minty treats.
 I love how the cacao nibs provide a bit of dark-chocolate crunch without being overpowering.
 Reprinted with permission from Superfood Smoothies* © 2013 by Julie Morris, Sterling Publishing Co., Inc. Photography by Julie Morris.